hyperbrowser/genomic-hyperbrowser/README.md

 ## Installation

 It is highly recommended that users of Galaxy ProTo create a GitHub fork of the project to host their developed ProTo tools, so this guide will follow that approach.
-If, for some reason, you would like to work locally on the server only, please just skip item 1 and 2, use the URL "https://github.com/elixir-no-nels/proto" in item 3.i., and skip item 3.iii.
+If, for some reason, you do not want to create a GitHub fork, please just skip item 1 and 2, use the URL "https://github.com/elixir-no-nels/proto" in item 3.i., and skip item 3.iii.

 1. Create a github user (if you do not already have one), at https://github.com, and sign in.
 2. Fork Galaxy Proto: